blockfrost/blockfrost-crystal/README.md

 # => 1000
 ```

-In the background, this method will make a concurrent request, fetching 100
+In the background, this method will make concurrent requests fetching 100
 records for every single page number in the range.
-Then those results are concatenated into one big array and returned as the result.
+Then those results are
+concatenated into one big array and returned as the result.

 Except for `count` and `page`, all other arguments are also still accepted.
 So
 the results can also be ordered: